Intermedix/jailme/README.md

-jailme - a setuid jail_attach command line utility for entering FreeBSD Jails as a specific user
+jailme - a setuid version of jexec to allow normal users access to FreeBSD jails

 # Origins

 The jail system on FreeBSD allows convenient lightweight virtual machines within the FreeBSD operating system.

 Some infrastructure deployments have their jails tightly controlled and monitored.
-Yet would like non-administrative (i.e. application developers) to be able to access the jails so that the infrastructure team doesn't have to hand-hold application upgrades, etc. If a deployment's network infrastructure prevents you from allowing ssh access directly to the jails, you need to be able to shell into a given jail to do administraion and configuration.
+Yet they have a need for non-administrative (i.e. application developers) to be able to access the jails - so that the infrastructure team doesn't have to hand-hold application upgrades, etc.

+If a deployment's network infrastructure prevents you from allowing ssh access directly to the jails, there needs to be a way to shell into a given jail to do administraion and configuration.
 The [jexec(8)] (https://www.freebsd.org/cgi/man.cgi?query=jexec&apropos=0&sektion=8&manpath=FreeBSD+8.4-RELEASE&arch=default&format=html) program looks like a good solution - execpt it requires root privilidges to run - thus causing a requirement for too much access via sudo.
-Even with the fine-grained control that sudo gives us, the stock jexec causes the user to become root within the jail, and we don't want that either.
+Even with the fine-grained control that sudo gives you, the stock jexec causes the user to become root within the jail, and we don't want that either.

 # How is jailme different?